 Past Sexual Experiences

 Previous sexual relationships affect a person’s ability to bond intimately with one’s spouse now.
 Every sexual experience creates a “one-flesh” bond, involving brain chemistry and specific neuronal pathways.
-If/when that relationship ends, those brain pathways remain, and lessen the ability to bond with a new partner.
+If/when that relationship ends, those brain pathways remain, and the ability to bond with a new partner is often harder.
 The more sexual partners one has, the more difficult it becomes for the brain to strongly bond with a spouse currently.
 Marriage alone doesn’t eliminate those previous brain pathways.

 The good news is that God’s healing includes rewiring of the brain, as Barbara Wilson writes about in The Invisible Bond.